cijo-uc/CRM-Workshop2/6_http.md

 Let's use it to insert our own pet.

-Create a new page in your app folder called newPet.php
+Create a new page in your app folder called new.php

 ```html
 <h1> Insert New Pet </h1>